 This Is a guest blog by Andrea from A Bundle of Books children’s bookshop in Herne Bay.
 We were delighted to be asked to support a pre-school in the first ever Schools’ Autism Awareness Week.
 We wanted to find books about autism that enabled children to recognise and learn about the diagnosis.
 This could have been about themselves, siblings or friends with autism.
 Read about their top 5 children’s books here for more recomendations.

-So with a young audience ranging from two and a half years to nearly four what could we find to read?
+So with a young audience ranging from two and a half years to four what could we find to read?